kubernetes-retired/multi-tenancy/incubator/virtualcluster/doc/demo.md

 We can now create a `VirtualCluster` CR, which refers to the `ClusterVersion` that we just created.

-The `vc-manager` will create a tenant master, where its tenant apiserver is exposed through nodeport service.
+The `vc-manager` will create a tenant master, where its tenant apiserver can be exposed through nodeport, or load balancer.

 ```bash
 $ kubectl vc create -f https://raw.githubusercontent.com/kubernetes-sigs/multi-tenancy/master/incubator/virtualcluster/config/sampleswithspec/virtualcluster_1_nodeport.yaml -o vc-1.kubeconfig